openvcloud/docs/docs/API/GettingStarted.md

 In the **End User Portal** click the **Machine API** in the top menu bar:
 ![](Images/machineAPI.png)

-From there you can, for instance, click **cloudapi__cloudspaces** which expands all available API end points related to cloud spaces:
+From there you can for instance click **cloudapi__cloudspaces** which expands all available API end points related to cloud spaces:
 ![](Images/cloudSpaces.png)

 Clicking the **POST /cloudapi/cloudspaces/create** expands a form that allows you to create a cloud space: